peterkhayes/pitchfinder/README.md

 - `threshold` - used by the algorithm
 - `probabilityThreshold` - don't return a pitch if probability estimate is below this number.

+### McLeod

+- `bufferSize` - The expected buffer size in samples.
+Defaults to 1024.
+- `cutoff` - Defines the relative size the chosen peak (pitch) has.
+0.93 means: choose the first peak that is higher than 93% of the highest peak detected.
+93% is the default value used in the Tartini user interface.

 ### AMDF